Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Local decomposition of

 If $|R_0| < 12/\gamma$, then assuming $\alpha$ and $\hat\beta$ are large enough, $C_0 |R_0| \leq \frac12 (\alpha \wedge \hat \beta)$ with $C_0$ from \cref{prop:bound_muh}.
 Since any bubble group $\fB$ has either $H(\fB) \geq 1$ or $h\restriction_{\Upsilon(\fB)}$ is a tiling whence $G^\gr(\fB) = -|\Upsilon(h\setminus\varphi)\cap\Upsilon(\fB)| \leq - 1$, the effect of the integral cannot dominate the other terms so the proof is quite straightforward.
 We keep the nomenclature of the previous case.

-For the healing rate as just noted above, a pair $S^\dagger, \{ \fB_i\}$ will always satisfy \cref{eq:healing-bubble-grp-terms} and we can even add an extra $ -\frac{1}{2} (\alpha \wedge \hat\beta)$ to the right hand side.
-Applying the same argument as in that case (\cref{it:healing}) the probability to decrease the distance is at least $1 - e^{- \frac{1}{2} (\alpha \wedge \hat\beta)}$ and in the complement probability we increase the distance by at most $1/\gamma^2$.
+For the healing rate as just noted above, a pair $S^\dagger, \{ \fB_i\}$ will always satisfy \cref{eq:healing-bubble-grp-terms} and we can even add an extra $ -\frac{1}{2} (\alpha \wedge \hat\beta)$ to the right-hand side.
+Applying the same argument as in that case (\cref{it:healing}) the probability to decrease the distance is at least $1 - e^{- \frac{1}{2} (\alpha \wedge \hat\beta)}$ and in the complementary probability we increase the distance by at most $1/\gamma^2$.
 There exists at least one possible choice for $S^\dagger$ so overall the healing rate is at least $1/2$.
-The long range infection case is completely analogous.
-Finally, in the short range infection, if $\alpha$ and $\hat \beta$ are large enough there are no small sets (indeed the condition on the size of small sets was designed to only include the cases where the integral might dominate the other terms).
+The long-range infection case is completely analogous.
+Finally, in the short-range infection, if $\alpha$ and $\hat \beta$ are large enough there are no small sets (indeed the condition on the size of small sets was designed to only include the cases where the integral might dominate the other terms).
 The case with large sets has to be slightly modified to include updates $(S^\dagger, \{\fB_i\})$ but since their sizes are bounded and each has a probability at most $ e^{- \frac{1}{2} (\alpha \wedge \hat\beta)}$ to increase the distance, they only contribute a small additive term.
 The total rate of change of the distance is hence